Jinyoung Jo

 (2024).
 Leveraging linguistic features to improve machine learning models for detecting ChatGPT usage on exams.
 Artificial Intelligence, Machine Learning, Convolutional Neural Networks and Large Language Models.

-PDF DOI
+DOI

 Contact